 What’s the best way to eat them

-- Lightly roasted and seasoned with simple spices
+- Lightly roasted and flavored with simple seasonings, black pepper and sea salt.

 So, How do you bake a sweet potato?